Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Results

 The measure most frequently-used in cortical morphometry, cortical thickness, did not lateralise individual patients well, and most patient z-scores differences were within the same range and distribution as the controls.

 Given that our normative modelling platform offers the ability to analyse multiple morphology measures, and given that cortical thickness is known to covary with other measures (such as surface area and volume), we investigated all metrics implemented on the platform.
 This included three statistically independent novel measures.
 We demonstrated that both cortical volume and I - our novel morphometric for isometric size - were best at lateralising at the hemisphere level (Figure~\ref{lateralisation}).
 Specifically, for cortical volume, most (78.2\%) patients had a z-score difference greater/smaller than zero indicating lateralisation in agreement with clinical metadata.
 For I, 75.9\% of patients showed the correct laterality.
-Further, 36.1\% of patients were outside of 2 standard deviations of the control for cortical volume, and 32.3\% for I.
+Further, 36.1\% of patients were outside of 2 standard deviations of the control for cortical volume, and 32.3\% for I. Confusion matrices showing predictive performance for lateralisation using the sign of the z-score difference between left and right hemisphere can be found in the Supplementary~\ref{supplLat}.
+Overall performance accuracy was larger than 0.75 for both volume and I.